slaclab/lcls-double-bunch-fel/docs/readme.md

 ## Materials

 - Linux system.
 Unknown OS.
 Has at least one ethernet port, display, keyboard, and mouse.
 Should be approved to operate in the tunnel and connect to EPICS.
-Capable of running Anaconda, Python 3.6, Firefox.
+Required to run Anaconda, Python 3.6.
+Not required to run graphics.
 - AWG: Proteus P2588D

 ## Procedure